 Beyond beginner lessons: In addition to lessons for teachers and students who are learning computer science for the first time, we list learning experiences for computer science-savvy classrooms that want to go a little bit further!
 Help us by submitting lessons for classes that are already comfortable with the basics.

 Subject areas: Have a great lesson idea that integrates Computer Science into Math?
 History?
 Language Arts?
 Science?
 Art?
 Or another subject?
 We’ve had numerous requests from teachers who want to connect the Hour of Code to their subject area.
 Teachers can filter for their classroom type (grade band or subject area) so we need your help filling in gaps to offer classroom activities or lesson plans that relate CS to every major subject area for different grade bands.
 We also continue to have a “Computer Science” category for teachers who are looking for generic CS activities.

 Self-guided puzzle or game (example)

 These activities are designed for students to self-direct through a tutorial.
 They don’t require much instruction from a teacher or teacher prep work.

-Now that tens of thousands of educators have tried the Hour of Code, many classrooms are ready for more creative activities that teach the basics of computer science.
-To help more advanced teachers find inspiration, we'd like to collect and curate "teacher-led" lessons and activity plans for Hour of Code veterans.
+Now that hundreds of thousands of educators have tried the Hour of Code, many classrooms are ready for more creative activities that teach the basics of computer science.
+To help more advanced teachers find inspiration, we collect and curate "teacher-led" lessons and activity plans for Hour of Code veterans.

 One type of activity that we will feature for experienced teachers are “open sandbox” creation projects.
 Activities that encourage students to build their own app, game, website or other project.
 If facilitated properly, more open-ended activities can better showcase the creative nature of computer science.